 - Relevant permits, and access/egress arrangements

-- Details of other necessary safety measures – e.g. ear protection, occupational health protection, fire protection, manual handling, chemical handling, etc.
+- Details of other necessary health and safety documents and measures – e.g. ear protection, occupational health protection, abrasive wheels fire protection, manual handling trainig, chemical handling, etc.

 - Sign-off area for the supervisor and personnel involved.

-Contact us on 061 572 134 or at email@example.com for further information
+Contact details are 061 572 134 or at email@example.com for further information